-All of us live in a world which is definitively moving towards being completely digital.
-Organizations, big and small alike, are finding it difficult to adopt their IT needs and practices to align to the modern world.
+All of us live in a world that is definitively moving towards being completely digital.
+Organizations, big and small alike, are finding it difficult to adapt their IT needs and practices to align with the modern world.
 There have been half-hearted attempts to move towards automation.
-App development is one such area of concern for the IT managers.
-App development is still largely controlled and managed by large engineering/technology teams relying on traditional ways of doing development, which is focused on technology rather than business imperatives.
+App development is one such area of concern for IT managers.
+App development is still largely controlled and managed by large engineering/technology teams relying on traditional ways of doing development, which are focused on technology rather than business imperatives.
 Also, the business stakeholders like product managers and business analysts are part of the development process only during logical units and the technical modules are developed in silos and then a big-bang integration cycle happens, gobbling up enormous amounts of time and energy.
 Process improvements like Agile and Scrum have improved business stakeholder involvement during the development cycle, but with limited success.
-The real problem will be solved only when a new revolutionary way of app development evolves, where the business stakeholders drive the show with technology stakeholders playing second fiddle.
+The real problem will be solved only when a new revolutionary way of application development evolves, where the business stakeholders drive the show with technology stakeholders playing the second fiddle.
 But it has to be supported by an equally effective development process and an able application development platform.

 Any time an app is to be developed, the requirements are passed on to the Business pass team comprising of business stakeholders like product managers and business analysts and we group them as “RAD Developers”.
 They gather the app requirements and start to build the app using a low-code platform like WaveMaker.
-The app building is usually creation of the user interface with live/test data, using visual app building experience provided by the platform.
-Visual app building involves simple drag and drop for UI building, connections to various systems like DB, LDAP and ERP and 1-click deployment into various environments like QA, staging and production among a host of other rapid development features.
+App-building is usually the creation of the user interface with live/test data, using visual app building experience provided by the platform.
+Visual app-building involves simple drag and drops for UI building, connections to various systems like DB, LDAP, and ERP, and 1-click deployment into various environments like QA, staging, and production among a host of other rapid development features.

-Technical team accomplishes two purposes.
-First, they create all the generic visual reusable components that are needed for the app building by the Business Pass team.
-Secondly, they also create the specific app requirements that comes from the Business Pass team and they quickly get back to them.
+The technical team accomplishes two purposes.
+First, they create all the generic visual reusable components that are needed for the app-building by the Business Pass team.
+Secondly, they also create the specific app requirements that come from the Business Pass team and they quickly get back to them.